 Our shore excursion - island tour and wine tasting

-In June 2021 we will be in the roadstead with the WORLD VOYAGER in front of Lajes do Pico.
+In June 2021 we are with the WORLD VOYAGER in the roadstead in front of Lajes do Pico.
 Due to the Covid-19 pandemic, we are only allowed to leave the ship in groups for joint shore excursions.
 We decide on a bus tour along the coast and then across the island with stops at several sights.
 A visit to a winery is also on the program.

 We tend to the small port of Lajes do Pico.
 We drive clockwise along the coast to São Mateus.
 There we visit the parish church.